1) What are they?

-With most people, this eruption process takes place during their late teens or early twenties (usually ages 18 to 24 years), although eruption outside of this age range is not uncommon.
+For most people, the eruption process takes place during their late teens or early twenties (usually ages 18 to 24 years), although eruption outside of this age range is not uncommon.

 b) How many wisdom teeth does a person have?

-People usually have four wisdom teeth: upper left, upper right, lower left, and lower right.
+People usually have four: upper left, upper right, lower left, and lower right.

 If they don't, it's due to their genetic makeup.
-It's been estimated that about 25% of people are lacking one or more of their third molars.
+It's been estimated that about 25% of people are lacking one or more.
 (Faculty, 1997)

 2) What are "impacted" wisdom teeth?